Why does my car go out of alignment?

 Wheel alignments, along with having the correct tire inflation, can also improve gas mileage.
 Tires that are underinflated by 20 percent can reduce your fuel economy by as much as ten percent.
 It can also reduce tread life by 15 percent.
 Belle Tire can help with a free alignment check to make sure that all of your vehicle's wheels are aligned, increasing the life of your steering and suspension system and tires.
 Sensors are attached to each wheel and data is disseminated.
 The camber, toe and caster will then be adjusted to match the manufacturer's standards, which allow your car or truck to handle properly.

-Visit any Belle Tire store near you in Michigan, northern Ohio and Indiana for a free alignment check by one of our certified auto experts.
+Visit any Belle Tire store near you in Michigan, northern Ohio, Indiana and Illinois for a free alignment check by one of our certified auto experts.